devonpmack/react-pokedex-workshop/README.md

 Welcome to my React workshop.
 React is a fantastic framework for Javascript that makes building interfaces more fun and simpler to develop.

 I've provided some starting code for you in `src/Pokedex.js`.
-Open it in your favourite text editor.
+Open it in CodeSandbox.
 You should see

 ```jsx
 import React from 'react';